clirdlf/forum2025.diglib.org/README.md

 Continuous deployment via GitHub Actions: pushes to `main` or `dev` trigger `.github/workflows/deploy.yml` to build & publish to GitHub Pages.

+## Continuous Integration

+This project uses GitHub Actions for CI to enforce linting, formatting, testing, and build checks on every push and pull request.
+See [`.github/workflows/ci.yml`](.github/workflows/ci.yml) for details.

 ## Asset Optimization

 | Script               | Description                                                                               |